devopsingh/iac-tutorial-master/docs/05-terraform.md

 ## Save and commit the work

-Save and commit the `terraform` folder created in this lab into your `iac-tutorial` repo.
+Save and commit the `terraform` folder created in this lab into your `iac-tutorial-example` repo.

 ## Conclusion